Sir Thomas Troubridge, 3rd Baronet

 Lieutenant-Colonel Sir Thomas St Vincent Hope Cochrane Troubridge, 3rd Baronet CB (25 May 1815 – 2 October 1867) was an officer of the British Army who served with distinction during the Crimean War.

-Born into a distinguished family with strong military connections, two grandfathers and his father had been admirals in the Royal Navy, Troubridge entered the army and rose through the ranks, serving at first with the 73rd (Perthshire) Regiment of Foot, and then the 7th (Royal Fusiliers) Regiment of Foot, the latter being a regiment he would later command.
+Born into a distinguished family with strong military connections, his two grandfathers and his father had been admirals in the Royal Navy.
+Troubridge entered the army and rose through the ranks, serving at first with the 73rd (Perthshire) Regiment of Foot, and then the 7th (Royal Fusiliers) Regiment of Foot, the latter being a regiment he would later command.
 He served with his regiment in many stations throughout the Empire, inheriting his father's baronetcy in 1852, and held the rank of major in 1854 when the Crimean War broke out.
 Troubridge went out with his regiment and saw action in some of the early battles of the war, playing an important role in the Battle of Alma.
-He was involved in the heavy fighting surrounding the defence of British gun batteries during the Battle of Inkerman, and was badly wounded, losing his right leg and left foot.
+He was involved in the heavy fighting surrounding the defense of British gun batteries during the Battle of Inkerman, and was badly wounded, losing his right leg and left foot.
 He refused to leave the battlefield until the attacks had been repulsed, and was commended for his gallantry by his commanding officer.

 He returned to Britain and received a number of awards and promotions for his actions in the Crimea, but was unable to return to front-line service due to his injuries.
-He remained active in the army in superintending parts of the supply and logistics forces, which he carried out until his death in 1867.
+He remained active in the army, in supervising parts of the supply and logistics forces, which he carried out until his death in 1867.